esl/MongooseIM/doc/developers-guide/REST-interface-to-metrics.md

 Returns ```200 OK``` and two elements:

-* "hosts" containing list of XMPP available on the server
+* "hosts" containing a list of XMPP host names available on the server,
-* "metrics" containing list of metrics available on the server.
+* "metrics" containing a list of metrics available on the server.

 ### GET /api/metrics/all

 Returns ```200 OK``` and an element:

-* "metrics" containing list of metrics where values are summed for all server hosts
+* "metrics" containing a list of summed metrics for all server hosts.

 ### GET /api/metrics/all/:metric

-Returns ```200 OK``` and an element on success:
+On success returns ```200 OK``` and an element:

-* "metric" containing metric :metric value that is summed for all server hosts.
+* "metric" containing a metric :metric that summs up values for all server hosts.

 Returns ```404 Not Found``` when metric :metric couldn't been found.

 ### GET /api/metrics/host/:host

-Returns ```200 OK``` and an element on success:
+On success returns ```200 OK``` and an element:

-* "metrics" containing list of metrics values for host :host.
+* "metrics" containing a list of metric values for host :host.

 Returns ```404 Not Found``` when host :host couldn't been found.

 ### GET /api/metrics/host/:host/:metric

-Returns ```200 OK``` and an element on success:
+On success returns ```200 OK``` and an element:

-* "metric" containing metric :metric value for host :host.
+* "metric" containing a metric :metric value for host :host.

-Returns ```404 Not Found``` when pair (host :host, metric :metric) couldn't been found.
+Returns ```404 Not Found``` when the pair (host :host, metric :metric) couldn't been found.

 ### GET /api/metrics/global

-Returns ```200 OK``` and an element on success:
+On success returns ```200 OK``` and an element:

 * "metrics" containing all global metrics.

 ### GET /api/metrics/global/:metric

-Returns ```200 OK``` and an element on success:
+On success returns ```200 OK``` and an element:

-* "metric" containing global metric :metric.
+* "metric" containing a global metric :metric.

 Returns ```404 Not Found``` when metric :metric couldn't been found.

 ## collectd integration

-The interface is compatible with collectd curl_json plugin.
+The interface is compatible with the collectd curl_json plugin.
 Data fetched by collectd may be later visualized by tools like Graphite.

-An example collectd configuration entry may be as follows.
-It will fetch all available metrics for a given host.
+Here's an example of a collectd configuration entry that will fetch all available metrics for a given host:
 ```
 LoadPlugin curl_json
 ...